 Elsternwick Park Nature Reserve Committee of Management: Expression of Interest

-We’re looking for people who can share their thoughts and insights to ensure EPNR is operated in a way that achieves its goals.
-Committee members will have personal preferences, but their task will be to consider the interests of the community as a whole.
+We’re looking for people who can share their thoughts and insights to ensure the Elsternwick Park Nature Reserve (EPNR) is operated in a way that achieves its goals.
+Committee members will have personal preferences, but their role will be to consider the interests of the whole community.
 This will involve considering the perspectives of all stakeholders and users of EPNR.

-Expressions of interest to join or continue to be a member of the Disability Access and Inclusion Advisory Committee are now open until date 2022.
+Expressions of interest to join the Committee of Management are now open until 1 August 2022.

 The Committee is formed of no more than 10 members.
 The members will be a mixture of Bayside Councillors, members of the community and technical experts.

+Members should demonstrate interest, skills, knowledge and or expertise relevant to the goals of the Reserve and the ability to work in a team.

 Membership will aim for a group representing a range of abilities, ages, gender, cultures, geographic locations across the municipality and a range of areas of interest/expertise.
-Members should demonstrate interest, skills, knowledge and or expertise relevant to the goals of the Reserve and the ability to work in a team.

 Members of the committee will be required to attend a minimum of 4 meetings per year and also be available at, mutually agreeable times, to provide specific advice regarding EPNR to Council and its stakeholders.

 All information you provide on this form is confidential.
-We are asking these questions to help us bring together a diverse group.
+We are asking these questions to help us bring together a diverse and broadly representative group.

 To express your interest in joining, please complete the form below and send it to Elley Thomas via: